ebaauw/homebridge-hue/README.md

 `config.json` contains a key/value-pair for the username per bridge.
 When homebridge-hue finds a new bridge, it prompts to press the link button on the bridge.
 It then creates a bridge username, and prompts to edit `config.json`, providing the key/value-pair.

 ## Lights
-A Hue bridge light is exposed as a Homekit accessory with a `Lightbulb` service, with characteristics for `On`, `Brightness`, `Hue`, `Saturation`, and `Color Temperature`, depending on the light's features.
+A Hue bridge light is exposed as a Homekit accessory with a `Lightbulb` service, with characteristics for `On`, `Brightness`, `Hue`, `Saturation`, `Color Temperature`, and `Status Fault`, depending on the light's features.
 Note that `Color Temperature` is a custom characteristic, which might not be supported by all Homekit apps.
-It holds the light's colour temperature in Kelvin, from `2000` to `6540`.
+It holds the light's colour temperature in Kelvin, from `2000` to `6540`.  `Status Fault` is set when the Hue bridge reports the light as unreachable.
 Both Philips as well as non-Philips lights are supported.

 By default homebridge-hue does not expose any lights.
 You might want to change this in `config.json` to expose only non-Philips lights, if you have those connected to a v2 (square) Hue Bridge.
 You might want to change this to expose all lights, if you have a v1 (round) bridge, or if you want to use the `Color Temperature` charateristic.